pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 `kiln find-stemcell-version` and `kiln update-stemcell`

-Find the latest stemcell releases on PivNet.
+Find the latest stemcell releases on TanzuNet.
 They behave similarly to the bosh release commands above.

 _If I remember right, the find-stemcell-version command has a bug where the stemcell criteria version in the Kilnfile is not respected and the result of the command is always the latest version._

 ## Tile Release Note Generation

-If you GitHub BOSH Release tarball sources, you can generate release notes for your tile that contain release notes for each BOSH release.
+If you use GitHub BOSH Release tarball sources, you can generate release notes for your tile.
+The notes will contain release notes for each BOSH release.

 This feature requires you to have a previous tile release that used a Kilnfile.lock to specify the BOSH releases packaged.
 You pass two references